Singapore Network Information Centre

 Singapore Network Information Centre (SGNIC) is the national Internet registry for Singapore.
 It administers the .sg top level domain.

 Formed in October 1995, the SGNIC took over the operation of Domain Name Registration (DNR) Services in November 1995.
 It operated under the National Computer Board until July 1997 when SGNIC was registered as a company.

+Until the formation of SGNIC, Singaporean IP numbers were requested through Technet or SingNet.
+Plans to establish SGNIC began in early 1995.